OctopusDeploy/docs/docs/projects/version-control/ocl-file-format.md

 Octopus Configuration Language (OCL) is based on a subset of Hashicorp Configuration Language (HCL).
 OCL files use the `.ocl` file extension, and are located in the base path defined in the projects version control settings.

+General information about the OCL format can be found [here](https://github.com/OctopusDeploy/Ocl), including the [EBNF notation](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form).

 ## Deployment Process

 The Deployment Process is defined in the `deployment_process.ocl` file.

 ### Steps

-Deployment processes can consist of many steps, these steps are defined as blocks in OCL.
+Deployment processes can consist of many steps.
+These steps are defined as blocks in OCL.
-Each step contains one lable, which is the slug of the step.
+Each step contains one label, which is the slug of the step.
 This must be unique throughout the process.

 ```ocl
 step "<step-slug>" {